 In "Marco Polo," a sixth-season episode of Modern Family, the Dunphys check into a single motel room while their house is being treated for mold.
 That's right—a single motel room.
 And they're packed in together.
 Clare secretly books a room of her own that she escapes to.
 Couldn't they have booked two hotel rooms together, with the parents in one room and the kids in the other?
 And why move to a motel in the first place?
 They could stay with Jay and Gloria or Mitch and Cam for free.

-In The Walking Dead, the latter half of the fourth season is fueled by the stupidity of the Alexandria residents, who nearly get themselves all killed multiple times over due to easily-solved problems.
+In The Walking Dead, the latter half of the fifth season is fueled by the stupidity of the Alexandria residents, who nearly get themselves all killed multiple times over due to easily-solved problems.

 The town walls itself have Swiss Cheese Security, via an easily-exploited flaw in their design that allows normal people to climb over and out.
 Multiple people (Carl, Enid, Nicholas and Glenn) do this throughout several episodes, and several of them go out without weapons, thus putting themselves in danger.